In the left panel, Centr’s Beginner Cardio & Strength trainer Maricris Lapaix uses a yellow tube ban

 1. When using a band, it should be tight enough that there is no slack (it’s not flopping around), while still allowing you to perform the exercise through a full range of motion.

 2. As your body adapts and grows stronger, you will need to increase the resistance you’re training with.
 That means you’ll likely need to invest in heavier/stronger bands to keep challenging your muscles.
-Bands are often color-coded, e.g. orange for light and blue for heavy, although colors differ from brand to brand.
-If you’re using a long loop band, shortening the band will increase its resistance.
+Bands are often color-coded, with darker colors indicating heavier resistance.
+If you’re using Centr bands, charcoal represents the heaviest resistance, forest green is medium and beige is the lightest.

 3. If the bands rub on your skin, a pair of training gloves can help you grip without irritation.